 For being a basic e-commerce service without a lot of scalability, there are many good things about GoDaddy.
 GoDaddy was one of the more affordable services ($29.99 per month after the month-long free trial period) that offered quite a lot of pages.
-Some providers that offer similar prices limited the number of products that you could sell, as well as your monthly storage and bandwidth.
-With GoDaddy, you get:

 While GoDaddy doesn't say anything about social media on the e-commerce website, we did find that it was possible to embed social media buttons into your product descriptions.
 While we didn't find any functionality for social media marketing, we did like the button feature.